chenzimin/chenzimin.github.io/_posts/2019-3-14-Exaplaining-automatic-program-repair-using-concrete-example.md

 ```

 ### Fault localization
 The fault localization step tries to localize the cause of the unacceptable behavior in the program.
 But how do we know that some behavior is unacceptable?
-In most of the times, we use the **test suite to define the acceptable behavior**.
+In most of the times, we use the **test suite to define acceptable behavior**.
 Meaning that if some test cases failed, we have an unacceptable behavior.
 In other words, there are one/more bug(s) in the program.
 As a result, we say that the test suite is the program specification.
-Automatic program repair that uses test suite as specification is called **test suite based automatic program repair**.
+Automatic program repair that uses test suite as tge specification is called **test suite based automatic program repair**.
 Test suite based automatic program repair require at least one failing and one passing test case.
 We need failing test cases to expose the bug, and passing test cases acts as regression test, to make sure we didn't break anything.

 Now we have decided that test suite is the program specification, how do we localize the bug?
 Here I will present **spectrum-based fault localization**, the dominant technique to localize the fault.
-It is build on top of a simple idea, that code components (e.g. statements) executed by falling test cases have higher probability to be the cause of the bug.
+It is built on top of a simple idea, that code components (e.g. statements) executed by falling test cases have a higher probability to be the cause of the bug.

 Let's use "`sum`", "`test_1`" and "`test_2`" as example.
 We will record the result of each test cases and log statements that are executed by each test cases.
 First, "`test_1`" is executed: